camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

   stale last-good value;
 - no blocking work while holding the shared sensor-history mutex.

-`In - Out` is net battery power only when both inputs are valid: positive charges the battery and negative discharges it.
+The stable identifiers remain `In`, `Out`, and `Aux` in storage and APIs.
+User-facing net power is positive while charging and uses the direct Battery measurement (`Aux`) when valid, falling back to `In - Out`.
 Derived metrics that lack their required channels are unavailable, not zero.
-Values are never clamped into the calculation range because that would fabricate power/energy. `Aux` remains independent.
+Values are never clamped into the calculation range because that would fabricate power/energy.
 See `SENSOR_DATA_POLICY.md` for states, limits, coverage, and calibration implications.

 ### 2. UI